humairnoor/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 </html>
 ```

-Then register the options page in the manifest,
+Then register the options page in the manifest,(Note: at top level like "name", "description" etc. not inside "Action" before or after "default_popup")

 ```json/3
 {